AddisonHJ/Getting_Clean_Data/README.md

 # Getting\_Clean_Data
 This repository includes the following files:

-* README.md : describes the R script to produce the 'Averages' dataset and provides advice on reading the file into R
+* README.md : describes the R script to produce the 'Averages' dataset and provides advice on reading the Averages.txt file (provided on Coursera site) into R
 * codebook.md : describes the 'Averages' dataset and its source, the HARUS dataset
 * run_analysis.R : programmatically extracts desired data from the HARUS dataset and creates the 'Averages' dataset